Skip to content

 Frequently Asked Questions

-How does ADA Title I 42 USC 12112(d) prohibition pre-offer disability inquiries plus medical examinations work across pre-employment due diligence?
+How does the ADA Title I bar on pre-offer disability inquiries and medical exams work?

 How does the Pre-Hire Due Diligence Agent differ from the Candidate Screening Agent and Interview Scheduling Agent and Contract Offer Generation Agent?